 Amplitude Modulation holds a fascination for me.
 It dates back to those hours spent as a teenager listening to the big broadcast-like amateur AM stations in the 1970s and 80s, on 160, 80 and 40 meters.
 Signals that seemed as wide and loud as medium wave commercial broadcast stations, bearing sonorous, paced voices that projected a wealth of wisdom and experience, and in many cases, a grandfatherly manner.
 Back then, AM was known as ‘The Gentleman’s Mode’.

-I’ve included 630 meters in my 8 band Progressive Receiver project.
-Not that I expect to hear any low-band CW, but down the track I hope to hook up a shack computer for FT-8, WSPR or whatever weak signal digi mode they use down there.
+I’ve included 630 meters in my 8 band Progressive Receiver project (still under development after 5 years, but that’s a future post!).
+Down the track I hope to hook up a shack computer for FT-8, WSPR or whatever weak signal digi mode they use down there.
 630m is a playground for homebrew transmitters and receivers.
-For example, Dimitris VK1SV has some simple but impressive class E transmitters using the familiar IRF5xx series switching FETs. http://people.physics.anu.edu.au/~dxt103/472/ You can get a lot of bang for your buck out of any transistor or FET operating at 470kHz.
-So including 630m in my receiver creates opportunities for future play!
+For example, Dimitris VK1SV has some simple but impressive class E transmitters using the familiar IRF5xx switching FETs.
+You can get a lot of bang for your buck out of any transistor or FET operating at 470kHz.
+So including 630m in a homebrew receiver creates opportunities for future play.